 - Harnesses that are too tight can be physically painful for your pup

-Benefits of Dog Collars
+Pros of Dog Collars

-- Natural spot for id tags and rabies tag
+- Natural spot for ID tags and rabies tag

 - Collars do not need a lot of strength to control your dog